elamaunt/GDShrapt/README.md

 # GDShrapt

-GDShrapt is object-oriented one-pass parser of GDScript.
+GDShrapt is object-oriented one-pass parser of GDScript 2.0.
 Now the main goal is production-ready parser, lexical analyzer.
 The project written in C# and free to use.
 GDScript is the main language of [Godot Engine](https://github.com/godotengine/godot)